Login

 Referral Criteria

-2. In children with:
+2. In children as part of treatment of:

-3. In children and adults with:
+3. In children and adults:

-• Persistent nasal obstruction with adenoidal hypertrophy
+• for persistent nasal obstruction with adenoidal hypertrophy

-• In preparation for speech surgery in conjunction with cleft surgery team
+• in preparation for speech surgery in conjunction with cleft surgery team

 References